Prachi-gaur/W3-Helloworld/README.md

 Current TODOs:

-* Implement Weather API to update weather dynamically
+* Implement Weather API to update weather dynamically - DONE
-* Implement Pexels/Unsplash API to change backgrounds dynamically
+* Implement Pexels/Unsplash API to change backgrounds dynamically - DONE
 * Small CSS/JavaScript Adjustments here and there
 * Display a short message when user enters a listitem, at least on the main page
 * Add ES6 import/export to keep code tidy and organized